iwuliz/isml/README.md

 * main.py: The program entry, control the experiment process.
 * load.py: The python script to load data from the data file.
 * pca.py: Implementation of PCA.
-* kmeans.py: Implementation of k-means classification.
+* kmeans.py: Implementation of K-means classification.
-* noise.py: The python script to add gaussian noise to the original data.
+* noise.py: The python script to add Gaussian noise to the original data.
 * sk.py: The use of third-party library scikit-learn for analysis.
 * plot.py: The python script to generate figures to show accuracies, losses and percentages.